Sunshine Coast Tongue Tie Release Treatment

 If left untreated, the issues can lead to many dental issues such as malocclusion (poorly positioned teeth) and tooth decay, It may also lead to airways issues such as sleep apnoea in adults.

 If you would like to learn more about tongue ties and how yours could be effecting your overall health, please book a consultation with Wattle Street Dental – call 07 54477669.

-Why Release Mine, my child’s or my babies Tongue Tie?
+Why Release mine, my child’s or my baby’s Tongue Tie?

 Tongue Tie treatment can aid in the relief/resolution of some of the following issues:

 - Low tongue posture

 Some mothers manage to cope with some or all of the issues that surround their infants oral restrictions by compensation.
 This can be done through postural and positional changes or simply by pushing past the pain and just dealing with it.

 These ways of compensating aren’t ideal and impact greatly on the success of your breastfeeding journey.
 Compensating for poor function of the tongue and even lip may not last the entirety of your breastfeeding journey.
 You may find these compensatory behaviours may not get you past the first few months.